kehers/kehers.github.com/_posts/2017-05-30-musings-thefeed-press.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">1.
 Site on $5 DO<br>2.
 Some workers doing the heavy aggregation on Amazon Lambda (&gt;$20/mnt)<br>3. $10 Linode MongoDB server (~20k articles/day) <a href="https://t.co/atTjwhzd7k">https://t.co/atTjwhzd7k</a></p>&mdash; Opeyemi Obembe (@kehers) <a href="https://twitter.com/kehers/status/861009284141895681">May 7, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 During the QA session of the Producthunt Lagos meetup (I gave a talk on [Shipping products](https://docs.google.com/presentation/d/13mqostF1vDkBgOehCyNUHge2qKRbG9C76R2i_UbX_Oc)), someone else asked how much it costs to run my side projects.
 Here is a detailed breakdown of [TheFeed Press](http://thefeed.press/) to help put things in better perspective.
 But I won't be talking about the running cost alone.
-For context, I will be talking about other things.
+For context, I will also be talking about other things.

 [TheFeed Press](http://thefeed.press/) is a side project I built last year.
 The idea was simple.
 Search my Twitter feed for articles, get and save them, and present them to me in a simple way.
 The idea came off [Fave](http://github.com/kehers/fave), an earlier experiment that didn't work.
 With Fave, my Twitter likes were checked for links and sent to my Pocket account.
 Two issues with this though: